 at the 19th-century redbrick house, nr 553, you leave Amsterdam.
 Go straight on, along the canal bank.

 pass right the 1990’s housing of Diemen-Noord, then a park (converted farmland).
-Visible left is Amsterdam’s newest suburb, IJburg.
+Behind the trees, on the left, is Amsterdam’s newest suburb, IJburg.

 pass floodgates, separating the Amsterdam-Rhine Canal from the Diem, a former tidal creek.
 Continue under the new arched bridge, linking IJburg to the A1 motorway.